 If you’ve shopped for diamond jewelry, a loose diamond, or even a lab grown diamond, you have probably experienced a bit of sticker shock and begged the question “why are diamonds so expensive” or “why are diamonds valuable?”
 You are not alone.
 While most people point to the principle of supply and demand to explain the high price of diamonds, this isn’t the full story, and it didn’t satisfy us.
 So, we did a bit of digging to get to the bottom of it.

 Here, we explain why diamonds are expensive, but we don’t stop there.
 We also offer a solution to navigating around this tough-to-stomach expense.
 Because whether you’re shopping for an engagement ring or a special gift, diamonds truly are and always will be irreplaceable.

 Why Diamonds are Expensive

-There are many factors that have contributed to the high cost of diamonds throughout time, and that contribute to the higher cost of some diamonds over others.
+There are many factors that have contributed to the high cost of diamonds throughout time.
+From diamond shape, cut and clarity to its control and labor, these factors and more can contribute to the higher cost of some diamonds over others.